-1. On the Administration page, click Settings on the navigation bar and Presets on the sidebar.
+- 1. On the Administration page, click Settings on the navigation bar and Presets on the sidebar. - 2.
+The Presets page opens displaying the list of saved presets for the encoder.
 The startup preset is indicated with a blue check.

 3. To load an existing preset into the current session, hover over the preset name or anywhere in the row and click Load.